weizman/temp-website/page-what-is-a-realm-in-js.md

 > *A realm provides the JavaScript program with its own single global execution environment.*

-The examples above use `const` which populates new definitions in what is known as the ["declarative environment"](https://tc39.es/ecma262/#sec-declarative-environment-records), alongside `let`, `class`, `module`, `import`, and/or `function` declarations.
+The examples above use `const`, which populates new definitions in what is known as the ["declarative environment"](https://tc39.es/ecma262/#sec-declarative-environment-records), alongside `let`, `class`, `module`, `import`, and/or `function` declarations.

-The rest of the possible ways for new definitions fall under what is known as the ["object environment"](https://tc39.es/ecma262/#sec-object-environment-records), which includes `var`, `function`, `async function`, `function*`, `async function*` (the `*` representing the generator function).
+All other ways of creating new definitions fall under what is knowns as the ["object environment"](https://tc39.es/ecma262/#sec-object-environment-records), which includes `var`, `function`, `async function`, `function*`, `async function*` (the `*` representing the generator function).

-Both the "declarative environment" and the "object environment" together are what the mentioned global execution environment is composed of.
+Both the “declarative environment” and the “object environment” together make up the aforementioned global execution environment.

-The "object environment", in addition to the above, also provides all of what are known as ["builtin global objects"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) due to its base object being what is known as the "global object".
+The "object environment", in addition to the above, also provides all of what are known as ["built-in global objects"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) due to its base object being what is known as the "global object".

 ### 2) A [global object](https://tc39.es/ecma262/#sec-global-object) (and [intrinsic objects](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects))

-After having a proper environment for JavaScript programs to execute within, they also need to be able to perform advanced operations, including but not limited to platform based ones.
+After having a proper environment in which JavaScript programs can execute, they also need to be able to perform advanced operations, including but not limited to platform based ones.

-The global object provides access to builtins such as different intrinsics, objects, APIs, etc (whether platform specific or not) that enrich and utilize it to be richer and more useful.
+The global object provides access to built-ins such as different intrinsics, objects, APIs, etc (whether platform specific or not) that enrich and enable it to be fuller-featured and more useful.

-> *The global object is referenced as [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) for browsers and [`global`](https://nodejs.org/api/globals.html#globals_global) for NodeJS environments - in both [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) can also be used.*
+> *The global object is referenced as [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) for browsers and [`global`](https://nodejs.org/api/globals.html#globals_global) for NodeJS environments; in both, [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis) can also be used.*

-To start with the non platform based ones, the global object exposes some builtin intrinsic objects:
+To start with the non platform based ones, the global object exposes some built-in intrinsic objects:
 1. [values](https://tc39.es/ecma262/#sec-value-properties-of-the-global-object) (e.g. `undefined`, `Infinity`, etc);
 2. [functions](https://tc39.es/ecma262/#sec-function-properties-of-the-global-object) (e.g. `eval`, `parseInt`, etc);
 3. [constructors](https://tc39.es/ecma262/#sec-constructor-properties-of-the-global-object) (e.g. `Boolean`, `Date`, etc);